usdoj/foia.gov/agency-api-spec.md

 **Code:** | 200 OK
 :--- |:---
 **Content:** | `{ "id" : 33, "status_tracking_number": "doj-1234" }`
 **Meaning:** | Confirm that the request was created and return an `id` that can uniquely identify the request in the case management system.
-The (optional) status tracking number that a requester can use to track their request.
+The (optional) status tracking number can be used by a requester to track a request.

 ### Error Response

-**Code:** 404 NOT FOUND
+**Code:** | 404 NOT FOUND
 :--- |:---
-**Content:** `{ "code" : "A234", "message" : "agency component not found", "description": "description of the error that is specific to the case management system"}`
+**Content:** | `{ "code" : "A234", "message" : "agency component not found", "description": "description of the error that is specific to the case management system"}`
-**Meaning:**
-the target agency component specified in URI was not found (error payload includes a place for a system-specific message, to make it easier to track down problems)
+**Meaning:** | The target agency component specified in URI was not found (error payload includes a place for a system-specific message, to make it easier to track down problems)

-**Code:** 500 INTERNAL SERVER ERROR
+**Code:** | 500 INTERNAL SERVER ERROR
 :--- |:---
-**Content:** `{ "code" : "500", "message" : "internal error", "description": "description of the error that is specific to the case management system"}`
+**Content:** | `{ "code" : "500", "message" : "internal error", "description": "description of the error that is specific to the case management system"}`
-**Meaning:**
-the case management system encountered an internal error when trying to create the FOIA request (error payload includes a place for a system-specific message, to make it easier to track down problems)
+**Meaning:** | The case management system encountered an internal error when trying to create the FOIA request (error payload includes a place for a system-specific message, to make it easier to track down problems)

 ### Authentication

-In order to ensure your API and case management system aren't exposed to the public, it is recommended that you restrict access to your API so that only the portal can access it.
+To ensure that your API and case management system aren't publicly exposed, we recommend restricting your API access to the FOIA.gov portal.
 This is done via a secret HTTP header token.
 You will provide this secret token to the portal though configuration.
-Every request from the portal will include this token and your API should validate that it is the correct token.
+Every request from the portal will include this token, and your API should validate that it is the correct token.

 Services like [api.data.gov](https://api.data.gov/about/) provide this authentication for you.

 ### Sample Call